Table of Contents Show

 Center gore is wide, tall, narrow, etc. And it is the product of several materials, including stretch or firm, elastic or woven.
 Depending on the shape and the material, some bras are designed for a firmer or looser tack.

-You need to check if your cups gape: area between the cup and the top of your breast can mess with a sleek silhouette.
+You need to check if your cups gape: the area between the cup and the top of your breast can mess with a sleek silhouette.
 First, try tightening the straps.
 If that doesn’t clear it up, you may need a smaller cup size.
-Our half-cup sizes can often do the trick.
+Half-cup sizes can often do the trick.

 If you have cup overflow: If your cups runneth over, that way, you’ll stay supported without being squeezed.
 Our good Coverage vogue can even facilitate, as its cups rise higher on your breast, reducing “spillage.”

 If you have got facet overflow: kind of like cup overflow, the culprit here is often too-small cups.
 Go up a full or half-cup size — that ought to do the trick.
 If not, try a smaller band.

 Adjust the straps to a point where they should sit firmly on your shoulders.
 If the straps fall off your shoulders, the cut of the bra may not be correct, or the band of the bra is too large.
 The straps would then be wide-set at your back, making them too wide for your shoulders.
 Your straps should sit snugly on your shoulders without digging in or leaving indentations on your skin.

 You need to check if your straps slip: If you discover yourself perpetually hoisting your straps keep a copy onto your shoulders, it’s probably time to tighten them.
 The elastic will stretch out as you wear your bandeau and it’s straightforward to forget to regulate them as you go.
 If slipping persists, it could be time for a new style.
 Try one with narrower-set straps, like Perfect Coverage, Demi, or Multi-Way to help to keep them on your shoulders.